jscalvert/rattling-site/content/media/index.md

 Here's a talk that Pavel gave at the University of Michigan in 2021.
 The corresponding paper is [Chvykov et al. (2021)](chyvkov-et-al.-paper/)

 {{< youtube LU1a9tkzBNQ >}}

+Here's an earlier talk that Pavel gave at the Santa Fe Institute in 2019.

+{{< youtube UUvf1XeMBVo >}}